This guide has everything you need to know about marketing.

 The use of the internet has significantly increased over the last years, and it will go on rising because now people can purchase products and interact with brands online.
 Digital marketing targets those customers that communicate with businesses online.

 More and more people have access to the internet today.
 You must meet your customers where they are.
-It is for this reason that reaching out to your customers and prospects while they are surfing the internet is detrimental.
+For this reason, reaching out to your customers and prospects while they are surfing the internet is detrimental.

 What is Digital Marketing?